mensetsu/backstage-challenge/README.md

 **Questions**

 - **Q11:** How did this hash related to the email upgraded the validity of our data?

+It did, but not by very much.
+The communication between the frontend and the backend is not encrypted, so it would be possible for a bad actor to modify both the email and the md5 hash to incorrect values.

-- **Q12:** How does nd5 work, where should it be used and where not?
+- **Q12:** How does md5 work, where should it be used and where not?
 Give some examples.

+MD5 is a hashing algorythym that produces a 128-bit, hexadecimal hash value.
+It is however, not very secure as it's possible to have hash collisions.
+MD5 is usually used when there are no security concerns, such as a checksum to verify file/data integrity against accidental corruption.
+MD5 shouldn't be used where security is important such as in passwords, secure tokens, signatures or certificates.

 ### Notes